Discover more from Your House Machine

 This post is about managing a kids play space, but it would apply just as well to a home office, studio, or workshop as well.

 I try to be a minimalist parent…and often do not succeed, but the effort is persistent.
-When you have other people in the house who have the values of an unemployed drunken party animal, it’s tough to adhere to your Kondo-esque fantasies.
+When you have other people in the house who prefer to act like drunken party animals who just discovered psychedelics, it’s tough to adhere to your Kondo-esque fantasies.

 Here’s the compromise I’ve landed on with my kids’ playroom.
 They are 6 and 1.5, and this room is their main hangout.
 It’s the first room you see when you walk into our home, so it matters a lot to me that it not get too bananas in there, while still being inviting for the kids.